 What is the difference between cued articulation and sign language?

-Cued articulation is designed specifically to represent individual speech sounds, whereas British Sign Language and Makaton are used to communicate whole words and concepts.
-It is not a complete language system but rather a teaching tool for phonetic instruction.
-Teachers often use it alongside other communication systems to support early literacy and speech development.
+Cued articulation represents speech sounds.
+British Sign Language and Makaton communicate whole words.
+It's a teaching tool for phonics, not a full language.
+Teachers use it with other systems to support early literacy (Anthony, 2017) and speech (Wells, 2000).

 What are common mistakes when teaching cued articulation?